Proof

 Example

-· Indirect Proof (aka Proof by contradiction)
+Indirect proof (proof by contradiction)

 One assumption is made which is the negation of the statement to be proved.
 Valid arguments are then used to arrive at a statement which is clearly false.
+This contradiction then makes the original assumption false, thus making the statement to be proved true.

 Example